kubernetes/cloud-provider-alibaba-cloud/docs/testing.md

 			},
 		},
 		// initial node based on your definition.
-		// backend of the created loadbalaner
+		// backend of the created loadbalancer
 		[]*v1.Node{
 			{
 				ObjectMeta: metav1.ObjectMeta{Name: prid},